ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/overloading-problem.png"-->

-function overloading in general can also become problematic, for reasons that will become more apparrant later.
+function overloading in general can also become problematic, for reasons that will become more apparent later.

 ------
 ```python